 - Cover the bowl with cling film and put it in the refrigerator for 24 hours.

-- Take the dough out of the bowl and knead it a little bit until you get a smooth dough (for about 30s).
+- Take the dough out of the bowl and knead it a little bit until you get smooth dough (for about 30s).
 Shape it into a ball.

 - Divide the dough into two equal portions if you are making 2 pizzas or 4 portions if you are making smaller breads.
 Shape them into a ball.